 A circular system is restorative and regenerative by design, aiming to keep materials and components at their highest form of use and value at all times.
 It preserves and enhances natural resources, optimizes their yield, and minimizes system risks by managing renewable sources and flows.
 Existing materials are given more value, not less.
 A continuous positive design and development cycle, essential to minimize environmental impact and decrease the amount of waste that goes into landfills.

 For every kilogram of upcycled textile waste, we save up to 20,000 liters of water.

 For every ton of upcycled textiles, 20 tons of CO2 are prevented from entering the atmosphere.

-Eliminates the use of chemicals and dyes, as well as significant water and energy usage reduction.
+Sustainable design has the power to eliminate the use of chemicals and dyes, as well as significant energy usage reduction.

-A powerful entry point into a critique of excessive consumption, waste, corporate irresponsibility and the fundamental causes of environmental destruction.
+Circular design and Upcycling is a powerful entry point into a critique of excessive consumption, waste, corporate irresponsibility, and the fundamental causes of environmental destruction.

 Cradle to Cradle: Remaking the Way We Make Things (McDonough & Braungart, 2008)

 The Upcycle: Beyond Sustainability-Designing for Abundance ((McDonough & Braungart, 2013)